-1.00 EXPLAINING THE PLAN 1.01 The ROWIP 2018-2028 focuses on three main sections; evaluation of the previous Plan; assessment of the current network condition and a statement of action for life of the Plan.
-1.02 The Plan is a statutory requirement under Section 60 of the Countryside Rights of Way Act 2000.
-1.03 Evaluating delivery of the first ROWIP The first ROWIP identified the following areas as being key priorities for 2008-18: Management of the network Service Management Improving the network Signage Clear obstructions and improve enforcement Definitive Map Improve accessibility The development of bridleways and a cycle network Link up and develop bridleway network Off-road motor vehiclesPublicity and promotion 1.04 Of the 22 tasks identified, seven have been completed or made substantial progress; while seven have made little or no progress, and eight have made partial progress.
+1.00 EXPLAINING THE PLAN 1.01 The RoWIP 2018-2028 focuses on three main sections; evaluation of the previous plan; assessment of the current network condition and; statement of action going forward over the life of the plan.
+1.02 The plan is a statutory requirement under Section 60 of the Countryside Rights of Way Act 2000.
+1.03 Evaluating delivery of the first ROWIP The first RoWIP identified the following areas as being key priorities for 2008-18: Management of the network Service Management Improving the network Signage Clear obstructions and improve enforcement Definitive Map Improve accessibility The development of bridleways and a cycle network Link up and develop bridleway network Off-road motor vehicles Publicity and promotion 1.04 Of the 22 tasks identified, seven have been completed or there has been substantial progress made; while seven have made little or no progress; and eight have made partial progress.
 However, the recording of essential data has been found to have been inconsistent and sometimes lacking, leading to difficulty in identifying progress in some areas.
-1.05 Assessment of current condition of the network and its legal record The public rights of way network in 2018 consists of approximately 1800 individual public paths made up as follows: Footpath - 955.2km (88.3%) Bridleway - 114.6km (10.6%) BOAT - 11.9km (1.1%) (Byway Open to All Traffic) Total 1,082km (100%) 1.06 The ROWIP specifically assesses: Ease of Use Maintenance and repair Enforcement Legal record Policies and protocols Infrastructure
+1.05 Assessment of current condition of the network and its legal record The public rights of way network in 2018 consists of approximately 1800 individual public paths made up as follows:Footpath-955.2km(88.3%)Bridleway-114.6km(10.6%)BOAT-11.9km (1.1%)(Byway Open to All Traffic) Total 1,082km (100%) 1.06 The RoWIP specifically assesses: Ease of Use Maintenance and repair Enforcement Legal record Policies and protocols Infrastructure Surface